tomasitobambito/TurbineGearbox/README.md

 # Turbine Gearbox Data Analysis

 ## Installation
-1. Use the command termindal to navigate to the desired folder, then clone the repository with
+1. Use the command terminal to navigate to the desired folder, then clone the repository with
 ```
 git clone https://github.com/tomasitobambito/TurbineGearbox
 ```